 I was running the Lantern Arts Centre in south-west London when my husband Rob Frost encouraged me to go to a day of stitching

 I was running the Lantern Arts Centre in south-west London when my husband Rob Frost encouraged me to go to a day of stitching in Regents Park.
-It folded, yet in just those few hours, I was hooked, and decided to take a degree in embroidered textiles.
+In just those few hours I was hooked, and decided to take a degree in embroidered textiles.

 Sadly Rob died suddenly in 2007, and I moved to Devon, not sure what I was going to do.
 A few years later I visited France, and saw some of the breathtaking huge paintings by Marc Chagall in Vence.
 They were so inspiring!
 I realised that I too wanted to work really big.
 A challenge - as that’s not so easy in stitch.